 “I don’t want my dreams to die.
 I don’t want the wisdom I’ve earned through the school of hard knocks to go to my grave and never benefit others.” – Justin Goodbread, Knoxville CFP®Click to tweet

 Before you jump into marketing and selling, you must know exactly what you are providing.
 Are you offering products?
 Services?
 Products and Services?
 Have you created a widget?
-Are you producing something that can add value to existing products or services, or are you offering a unique skill set or service?
+Are you producing something that can add value to existing products or services, or are you offering a unique skillset or service?

 I won’t argue the merit of that debate, but I will ask you a question.
 When it comes to price, quality, or service, can you outperform other businesses in two of those areas?
 For instance, if you have higher quality and service than a similar business, you can charge higher prices.
 If you have low prices and excellent service, you can get away with slightly lower product quality.
-You get the picture.

 After you look at the current marketplace, you want to talk to your closest friends and family members to get their initial thoughts about your BIG IDEA.
 Now obviously, you don’t want to shout your idea from the mountaintops because you may truly have the next multi-billion dollar idea.
 Therefore, be careful who you tell.
 You want to make sure others keep your idea confidential.

 You also want to take some of the advice you receive from friends and family with a grain of salt.
 If they truly care about you, they’re going to build your confidence.
 Your momma’s typically going to tell you, “Son, you can do anything in the world you wanna do.”
 Honestly, you will need that support and confidence to accomplish your BIG IDEA, but you also need someone to dissect your idea and tell you why it can’t work.
 You need someone that will poke holes in your plan, revealing every flaw, shredding it to the bare bones in the sweetest way possible.